sunset3000/bower-to-s3/README.md

 # Install as a global executable
 $ npm install -g bower-to-s3
 $ bower-to-s3 -h # print help
+  Usage: bower-to-s3 [options] package bucket

+  Options:

+    -h, --help                   output usage information
+    -b, --base [directory]       The base directory within the Bower package to use.
+(Defaults to "./") -s, --select [glob pattern]  The glob pattern to use in the base directory when selecting files to upload.
+(Defaults to "**/*")
+    -v, --version [number]       The package version to upload.
+If fuzzy the latest matching one is used.
+(Defaults to latest release)
+    -p, --prefix [prefix]        The prefix in the S3 bucket to upload to.
+(Defaults to root of the S3 bucket) --keyId [key id]             The AWS Access Key Id to use when uploading files.
+    --accessKey [access key]     The AWS Access Key to use when uploading files.
 ```

 ## Usage via the API